Pun: Comedy and jokes

 Puns are a common source of humour in jokes and comedy shows.
 They are often used in the punch line of a joke, where they typically give a humorous meaning to a rather perplexing story.
 These are also known as feghoots.
 The following example comes from the movie Master and Commander: The Far Side of the World, though the punchline stems from far older Vaudeville roots.
 The final line puns on the stock phrase "the lesser of two evils".
 After Aubrey offers his pun (to the enjoyment of many), Dr. Maturin shows a disdain for the craft with his reply "One who would pun would pick-a-pocket."

 Captain Aubrey: "Do you see those two weevils, Doctor?...
 Which would you choose?"

 Dr. Maturin: "Neither.
 There's not a scrap of difference between them.
 They're the same species of Curculio."

 Captain Aubrey: "If you had to choose.
 If you were forced to make a choice.
 If there were no other option."

 Dr. Maturin: "Well, then, if you're going to push me.
 I would choose the right-hand weevil.
 It has significant advantage in both length and breadth."

 Captain Aubrey: "There, I have you!...Do you not know that in the Service, one must always choose the lesser of the two weevils."

 Not infrequently, puns are used in the titles of comedic parodies.
 A parody of a popular song, movie, etc., may be given a title that hints at the title of the work being parodied, replacing some of the words with ones that sound or look similar.
 For example, collegiate a cappella groups are often named after musical puns to attract fans through attempts at humor.
-Such a title can immediately communicate both that what follows is a parody and also that work is about to be parodied, making any further "setup" (introductory explanation) unnecessary.
+Such a title can immediately communicate both that what follows is a parody and also what work is about to be parodied, making any further "setup" (introductory explanation) unnecessary.

 Books never written

 Sometimes called "books never written" or "world's greatest books", these are jokes that consist of fictitious book titles with authors' names that contain a pun relating to the title.
-Perhaps the best-known example is: "Tragedy on the Cliff by Eileen Dover", which according to one source was devised by humourist Peter De Vries.
+Perhaps the best-known example is: "Tragedy on the Cliff by Eileen Dover" (I leaned over), which according to one source was devised by humourist Peter De Vries.
 It is common for these puns to refer to taboo subject matter, such as "What Boys Love by E. Norma Stitts".